AgnieszkaSzyszkowska/Backend-Java-tutorial/README.md

 * If you are logged in to **Github** you will be able to clone the repository.
 * Now you can open this project in IntelliJ IDEA.
 CLick *File -> Open ->* pick folder with *Java-tutorial* and click open.
 * Hello!
+* If you want to get newest version simply open Git Bash, cd into folder Java-tutorial on your machine and execute command *git pull*